 There’s no wrong place to live when it comes to California.
 In fact, there are so many unique areas within this region that it can be difficult to decide on a single location.
 Two of the most popular areas in California are Santa Barbara and San Diego.
 While both offer the classic California charm that all residents admire, they each have personal identities that are distinctly their own.

-To help you choose your next Southern California home, we’ve created this helpful guide that compares Santa Barbara versus San Diego.
+To help you choose your next Southern California home, we’ve created this helpful guide that compares Santa Barbara vs San Diego.
 We’re breaking down some of the key things to consider about each of these beautiful beach cities as you decide which option is truly the best for you.

 Known for moving a little slower and having a taste for luxury, Santa Barbara offers a unique and eclectic downtown area as well as the coveted community of Montecito.
 With just eight cities within Santa Barbara county, this area offers a much smaller feel than other Southern California alternatives while still providing a number of activities for residents to enjoy.
 If you are looking to buy a house in California with a beachside community, beautiful views of the coast and the Santa Ynez Valley, living in Santa Barbara County may be the perfect community for you.

-State Street runs through downtown and is a popular destination for tourists and residents alike.
+State Street runs through downtown and is a popular destination for road trip tourists and residents alike.
 Complete with a number of shops, restaurants, and bars, downtown offers a lively scene that still matches the laid back atmosphere Santa Barbara is known for.
 Residents young and old can still enjoy being close to the action while also living in charming casitas.

 As it sounds, The Mesa neighborhood is located on a mesa that sits above the city, giving residents gorgeous views of both the Pacific and the Santa Ynez mountains.
 Complete with a number of playgrounds and parks, this popular destination is great for young families as well as college students who enjoy a quieter neighborhood.